 Since coat closets tend to be shallow and narrow, there are a few tricks to organizing them to maximize space.

 A low closet rod is very helpful if you have small kids since it puts their coats within reach.
 You don’t even need special tools with this one.
 Hook it over one side of the upper closet rod to leave space for longer coats.

 No Wire Hangers

-Cleaning the coat closet is a speedy task.
-As with any cleaning process, work from top to bottom so dirt and dust don’t settle on surfaces you’ve already cleaned.
+Cleaning the coat closet is a speedy task once you’ve removed everything.
+As always, work from top to bottom to keep dirt and dust from settling on surfaces you’ve already cleaned.

 Specifically, you want to:

 Take the items that belong elsewhere and put them away.
-Or if the things are mostly your kids’ toys or belongings, have them do some chores that kids can do to earn them back!
-Whatever you do, don’t just stuff them back in place or you’ll undo all of your efforts to organize the coat closet.
+Or if the things are mostly your kids’ toys or belongings, have them do some chores that kids can do to earn them back.

-Then come join our Do Home Better group on Facebook where we share household tips and help each other tackle home organization and cleaning challenges.
+Then come join our Do Home Better group on Facebook to get daily “cleaning snacks” and encouragement from others.